Information still to be determined (if any) is in RED TEXT below.

 The main objective for the conference is to provide student teams a venue to report on their SSEP research, which, for each team, is reflected in the design of a microgravity experiment to assess some facet of nature.
 Reporting is done through both oral and poster presentations, which is precisely what researchers do at professional science conferences.

 Important Expectations: all students attending the conference that are part of SSEP experiment design teams shall present, either individually or as part of a team, an oral PowerPoint presentation in the conference venue (the Moving Beyond Earth gallery), and a poster version of their PowerPoint to the visiting public (in the Space Race gallery).

 - Each Team will be assigned a time for their oral presentation on one of the two Conference days.

-- Each Team will have a poster presentation on the Conference day that is not their oral presentation day.
+- NEW FOR 2015: Each Team will conduct a poster presentation on the same day as their oral presentation.